santoshphilip/eppy/docs/generated/_sources/dev_docs/epbunch.txt

 :Author: Santosh Philip.

-I had completely forgotten how I had written EpBunch.
-Spent long time reviewing the code and even writing more unit tests to understand what is going on.
+EpBunch is at the heart of what makes eppy easy to use.
+Specifically Epbunch is what allows us to use the syntax ``building.Name`` and ``building.North_Axis``.
+Some advanced coding had to be done to make this happen.
+Coding that would be easy for professional programmers, but not for us ordinary folk :-(

-This is not the type of coding that non-professional programmers are likey to do.
-I have had the code reviewed by other people ar python meetups. thier reaction is that the code is OK.
-I am not doing anythin fundamentally wrong.
+Most of us who are going to be coding eppy are not professional programmers.
+I was completely out of my depth when I did this coding.
+I had the code reviewed by programmers who do this for a living (at python meetups in the Bay Area).
+In their opinion, I was not doing anything fundamentally wrong.

-Developing and debugging this code was tricky,

-Now I have to figure out how to describe it.
+Below is a fairly long explanation, to ease you into the code.
+Read through the whole thing without trying to understand every detail, just getting a birds eye veiw of the explanation.
+Then read it again, you will start to grok some of the details.
+All the code here is working code, so you can experiment with it.

 Magic Methods (Dunders) of Python
 ---------------------------------

 To understand how EpBunch or Bunch is coded, one has to have an understanding of the magic methods of Python.
-For a background on magic methods, see http://www.rafekettler.com/magicmethods.html.
-Let us dive straight into this with some examples
+(For a background on magic methods, take a look at http://www.rafekettler.com/magicmethods.html) Let us dive straight into this with some examples

 .. code:: python